LT-IntroToAI-SY2526/assignment-0-patrickn3419/writeup.md

 **1. What is the difference between Git and GitHub?**

 Git is a "distributed Version Control System," meaning that it is a tool that is used by code developers for easy tracking of changes to their code.
 It can also be used for groups of people who want to collaborate on a single project together.
-Github is an easy to use interface with the same abilities as Git and is also online.
+Github is an easy to use interface with the same abilities as Git.
+Github is also all online.

 **2. Explain what "committing and pushing" means in your own words.
 Why are these steps important?**